-Andrea holds a J.D. from Stanford Law School, a doctorate in international relations from the University of Oxford, and a B.A. in molecular biology from Princeton University.
-She is also Associate Fellow at the Center for Innovation in Global Health at Stanford School of Medicine and was previously a Fellow at the Stanford Center for Law and the Biosciences.
+Andrea holds a doctorate in international relations from the University of Oxford, a JD from Stanford Law School, and a BA in molecular biology from Princeton University.
+She is also Associate Fellow at the Center for Innovation in Global Health at Stanford School of Medicine and was previously Fellow at the Stanford Center for Law and the Biosciences.

 JD, Stanford Law School